Tutorial Gateway

 def message(self):

-print('This Sales class is inherited from Employee')
+print('This Sales is also inherited from Employee')

 emp = Employee()